Que Robinson

-Quandarrius "Que" Robinson (/kjuː/ kyoo; born May 12, 2001) is an American professional football linebacker for the Denver Broncos of the National Football League (NFL).
+Quandarrius "Que" Robinson (/kjuː/ kyoo; born May 12, 2001) is an American professional football outside linebacker for the Denver Broncos of the National Football League (NFL).
 He played college football for the Alabama Crimson Tide and was selected by the Broncos in the fourth round of the 2025 NFL draft.

 Early life

-Robinson grew up in the Ensley neighborhood of Birmingham, Alabama, which was prevalent gang violence.
-He attended P.D.
-Jackson-Olin High School in Birmingham, Alabama.
+Robinson was born on May 12, 2001 in Birmingham, Alabama.
+Robinson grew up in the Ensley neighborhood of Birmingham, and attended P.D.
+Jackson-Olin High School.
 As a junior in 2018, he had 40 tackles and eight sacks.
 He missed most of his senior season in 2019 due to a torn ligament in his ankle.
 A four-star recruit, Robinson was selected to play in the 2020 All-American Bowl.
 He committed to the University of Alabama to play college football.

 College career

 Robinson played at Alabama from 2020 to 2024.
 He was a backup and played mostly special teams until his senior year in 2024.
 Robinson's senior year ended after nine games after suffering an injury to his elbow.
 At the time of the injury, he was leading the team with four sacks and had 23 tackles.
 Robinson declared for the 2025 NFL draft after the season.
 For his career, he had 54 tackles and six sacks.